 Following the travel, the recipient agrees to submit a report describing experiences and analyzing objectives achieved; share his/her experiences with others; and be available to make a presentation to the U.S. National Commission for UNESCO.

-For more information, please visit the Laura W. Bush Traveling Fellowship webpage through the U.S. Department of State.
+For more information, please visit the Laura W. Bush Traveling Fellowship webpage through the U.S. Department of State or the Facebook page.

 Eligibility: Open only to United States citizens who (at the time they take up their Scholarship) hold a first degree from an accredited four-year college or university in the United States with a minimum GPA of 3.7.
 To qualify for awards tenable from October 2013, candidates must have graduated from their undergraduate college or university after April 2010.Persons already studying for or holding a British degree or degree-equivalent qualification are not eligible to apply for a Marshall Scholarship.